Renew your registration and endorsement

 You must provide proof of your identity as part of your application.

 You can do this by verifying your identity online.
-For more information, view Identity verification.
+Find more information about identity verification.

 If you can’t complete online identity verification, you must submit certified copies of four identity documents and a signed consent form with your myCAV application.

 The correct documents, properly certified, will help your application avoid delays.
-For more information, view Records checks.
+Find more information about records checks.

 The BLA will conduct checks with the Australian Criminal Intelligence Commission (ACIC) and other agencies to verify your eligibility to be registered.
 Any disputes about the accuracy of the results of the checks will be referred to ACIC.
 Visit Australian Criminal Intelligence Commission.